open-and-sustainable/prismaid/docs/installation-setup.md

 5. **Julia Package** from the Github repo: For integration in Julia workflows and Jupyter notebooks.

+## Toolkit Overview

+prismAId offers several specialized tools to support systematic reviews:

+1. **Review Tool**: Process systematic literature reviews based on TOML configurations
+   - Configure review criteria, AI model settings, and output formats
+   - Extract structured information from scientific papers
+   - Generate comprehensive review summaries

+2. **Download Tool**: Acquire papers for your review
+   - Download PDFs directly from Zotero collections
+   - Download files from URL lists

+3. **Convert Tool**: Transform documents into analyzable text
+   - Convert PDFs, DOCX, and HTML files to plain text
+   - Prepare documents for AI processing

-## Workflow Overview
+### Workflow Overview
 1. **AI Model Provider Account and API Key**:
-    - Register for an account with [OpenAI](https://www.openai.com/), [GoogleAI](https://aistudio.google.com), [Cohere](https://cohere.com/), or [Anthropic](https://www.anthropic.com/) and obtain an API key from your provider’s dashboard.
+    - Register for an account with [OpenAI](https://www.openai.com/), [GoogleAI](https://aistudio.google.com), [Cohere](https://cohere.com/), or [Anthropic](https://www.anthropic.com/) and obtain an API key.
-    - Generate an API key from the the provider dashboard.
+    - Generate an API key from the provider's dashboard.
 2. **Install prismAId**:
-    - Follow the installation instructions below based on your preferred system from the Supported Systems section.
+    - Follow the installation instructions below based on your preferred system.
 3. **Prepare Papers for Review:**
-    - Ensure papers are in .txt format, or use prismAId `input_conversion` flag in `[project.configuration]` to convert PDF, DOCX, and HTML files to plain text.
+    - Download papers using the Download tool
+    - Convert papers to text format using the Convert tool
-4. **Define the Review Project:**
+4. **Define and Run the Review Project:**
-    - Set up a configuration file (.toml) specifying project parameters, including the AI model, input data, and output preferences.
-This configuration defines the scope and details of your systematic review.
+    - Set up a configuration file (.toml) for your review project
+    - Use the Review tool to process your papers and extract information

 ## Step-by-Step Installation